 You can’t wear glasses or sunglasses while your photo is being taken.

 Hats, scarves, or any other headgear not worn for religious reasons

 Our standard renewal booth is 0.694 metres wide, while our larger booths are 1.193 metres wide.

 Please make sure that you’ll have enough room to enter the booth and rotate the chair by 90 degrees to face the camera.

-If you have any questions, or you need find your nearest accessible branch, just give us a ring on 0345 611 2970.
+If you have any questions, or you need to find your nearest accessible branch, get in touch using our contact form.
 We’ll be happy to help.

 Will someone be able to come into the booth with me to help me?

 The actual process is very simple, and can easily be explained to someone who speaks English as a second language.

 Please note: There’s clear mark on the floor of the Post Office biometric enrolment station – that’s where you need to stand to have your photograph taken.